MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_09a-Implement_Web_Apps.md

 In this lab, you learn about Azure web apps.
 You learn to configure a web app to display a Hello World application in an external GitHub repository.
 You learn to create a staging slot and swap with the production slot.
 You also learn about autoscaling to accommodate demand changes.

 This lab requires an Azure subscription.
 Your subscription type may affect the availability of features in this lab.
-You may change the region, but the steps are written using East US.
+You may change the region, but the steps are written using East US

 ## Estimated timing: 20 minutes